CI-Dominik/pp5-hack-collect/README.md

 * Used to implement website icons.

 ## [Techsini](https://techsini.com/multi-mockup/index.php)
-* Used to create the mockup in the readme file.
+* Used to create the mockup in the README file.

 ## [CSS validator](https://jigsaw.w3.org/css-validator/)
 * Used to verify CSS code.